gansm/finalcut/doc/faq.md

 What do I need to compile the unit tests?
 -----------------------------------------

-You need the unit testing framework CppUnit.
+You require the unit testing framework CppUnit.

 How can I fix display problems?